hameddavodi/About-Me/README.md

 Hi !
 My name is Hamed (you can call me henry).
 I am a Economist Data Scientist <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Iran living in Italy.

-- 💻: I’m currently working as a freelancer in financial markets and economics analysis.
+- 💻: I’m currently working as a freelancer in Financial Markets and Economics Analysis.

 - ⛲: Financial optimization and Market analysis.